Back to insights

 The Private Crypto Market

-Private market appetite for crypto investments has grown notably in 2025.
-In part, this trend can be attributed to the passing of the first federal legislation to regulate stablecoins in the United States.
-The Digital Asset Market Structure Clarity Act of 2025, which would help provide a regulatory framework for digital assets, has passed in the House and awaits Senate consideration.
-This federal regulation will enable growing adoption of blockchain technology.
+Private market appetite for crypto investments has grown notably in the last several years.
+In part, this trend can be attributed to the passing of the GENIUS Act, which established the first federal legislation to regulate stablecoins in the United States.
+The Digital Asset Market Structure CLARITY Act, which would create jurisdictional boundaries between the SEC and CFTC, cleared in the Senate Banking Committee in May 2026 and awaits a full floor vote in the Senate.
+The advancement of these frameworks are working to provide the regulatory predictability required to cement digital assets as a fixture of the modern financial ecosystem.

-VCs are making larger, more concentrated bets in the crypto and blockchain sector.
-Despite a 40% drop in global deal counts from 2024, the total capital raised year-to-date ($11.17B) has nearly matched the full-year total for 2024.1 This trend has fueled a strong market for top performers with an estimated 75 private, VC-backed US companies in the space achieving unicorn status.
-This includes leaders like Revolut, BITMAIN, Kraken, Ripple, and OpenSea.
+As regulation develops, VCs appear to be making larger, more concentrated bets in the crypto and blockchain sector.
+Despite an estimated 10% drop in global deal counts from 2024, total capital raised in 2025 ($8.61B) in the cryptocurrency and blockchain vertical nearly doubled.1 2026 capital raised has already surpassed 2024 totals as of the second quarter, reaching $4.77B.2 This trend has fueled a strong market for top performers with an estimated 64 private, VC-backed US companies in the space holding unicorn status.
+This includes leaders like Ripple and OpenSea.

-On EquityZen’s platform, investor interest in private cryptocurrency and blockchain companies have increased by more than 5 times year over year.2 The most significant spike in interest occurred in June 2025, the month of Circle’s headline-defining IPO.
-Deals closed in the sector have also increased year-over-year from 2017 to 2024, with the exception of 2022’s recovery from 2021 highs.3
+On EquityZen’s platform, investor interest in private cryptocurrency and blockchain companies increased by more than 5 times since 2024.3 The most significant spike in interest occurred in June 2025, the month of Circle’s headline-defining IPO.

 Below are some of the private companies driving innovation within the private crypto market: